nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Back to list of features](#features)

 ### Selecting a course: `select`
-To view the groups within a course, use `select` to select a course.
-This navigates you to its corresponding `Group Page`.
+This command allows you to select a course and navigates you to its corresponding `Group Page`.

 **Command Format:**